Scripting

 Decorators

-It is possible to configure how the property is displayed/edited by the inspector using various decorators.
-For example, you can assign units to a numeric property using the @Units
+It is possible to configure how the property is displayed/edited through the inspector using various decorators.
+For example, you can assign units to a numeric property using the @Units decorator.
+Similarly, you can display an enum property as a dropdown using the @Dropdown decorator.
+The @Flags decorator allows for multiple enum options to be selected.

-decorator can be used to allow multiple enum options to be selected.
 An example is provided below that shows how to apply decorators to your public properties:

 import { Component, type Entity, Slider, Name, Icon, Units, UnitType,